FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Because our day is marked by technological advancements affecting extraction methods and breeding techniques, the average THC falls between 10% and 30%.
 As you would have noticed, this marked a significant increase.
 Add to this the fact that legalization paved the way for the introduction of different THC goods.

-However, despite the prevalence of high total THC percentage, the current market still caters to a wide range of preferences that also affect average serving size.
+However, despite the prevalence of high total percentage, the current market still caters to a wide range of preferences that also affect average serving size.
 Also, every state has a set of guidelines surrounding edible production that also affects the total amount of THC present in any product.

 THC Percentage Chart